What is rural addressing?

 We assign each individual rural property a unique number based on the distance of the property entrance from the designated starting point of the road which is usually an intersection or junction.

-We allocate a number every 10 meters along the road.
+We allocate a number every 10 metres along the road.
 The number is then a measure of the distance of the property entrance from the starting point of the road.

 Odd numbers are given to properties on the left with even numbers being given to the properties on the right.